Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Methodology

+In the following incremental learning phases, we fix Auxiliary ClassAug as the rotation augmentation for two reasons.
+The first is that compared with other augmentation methods, the rotation can produce more features and classes from original images, which means more transferable features are available.
+The second is that the appearance of the random classes will update the model a big step on another optimization path.
+However, the model must minimize the feature space drift in the incremental phase to maintain stability.
+Therefore, fixed Auxiliary ClassAug can avoid excessive swings of fine-tuned parameters, which is beneficial to keep the previously learned feature space.
+Note that setting the color permutation to $7K$ extra classes yields more extra classes than rotation.
+However, this can trap the model to task-level overfitting and detrimental to incremental learning.

+\textbf{Discussion.} Compared to the previous methods \cite{il2a, pass}, our random auxiliary class augmentation method offers several advantages.
+Firstly, it encompasses a larger number of extra classes, further enlarging the eigenvalues of the features, which enables the model to learn more transferable features and perform better in continuous learning scenarios.
+Secondly, it reduces the difficulty of differentiating between original and augmented images since the auxiliary augmentation contains all the original features and shares a similar feature space with the original images.

-\textbf{Discussion.} The proposed Random Auxiliary ClassAug is a little related to RandomMix \cite{RandomMix}, which randomly selects one image mixing method from different candidates to perform data augmentation.
+The proposed Random Auxiliary ClassAug is a little related to RandomMix \cite{RandomMix}, which randomly selects one image mixing method from different candidates to perform data augmentation.
 However, the methods in RandomMix are all based on image blending.
-Moreover, the new labels are the combination of original labels, which is detrimental to learn the original image features in class-incremental learning.
-In contrast, our method introduces other forms of image transformation combined with image blending, which can enable the model to learn more different features.
-It can promote the model's discriminative ability since the auxiliary classes contain some original features.
-Furthermore, our method expands the number of classes to boost the effect of data augmentation.
+Moreover, the new labels are a combination of original labels, which has limited effectiveness in incremental learning scenarios.
+Since the number of classes has stayed the same, the model's transferability changed a little.
+In contrast, our random auxiliary class augmentation divides the augmentation into Base ClassAug and Auxiliary ClassAug.
+Base ClassAug is invariably performed in each input batch to make the model learn more features.
+Then one of the different auxiliary class augmentations is selected randomly.
+Furthermore, our method expands the label space to learn more transferable to boost the effect of data augmentation for incremental learning.

+We further compare the eigenvalue and cosine value of the angles to illustrate the advantage of our method.
+We use the Noisy prototype \ref{Noise Prototype} and Knowledge Distillation \ref{KD} as the baseline, then add the classAug \cite{il2a}, and finally employ our proposed Random Auxiliary Classes Augmentation.
+These models using ResNet-18 \cite{resnet} were trained on CIFAR-100 \cite{cifar} dataset, with 50 classes learned for initial stage and the remaining 50 classes trained subsequently in one step.
+It can be observed from Figure \ref{eigenvalue} that our features with larger eigenvalues have higher similarity in more directions (small corresponding angle).
+This indicates that our model can learn more transferable features.